SomtoUgeh/create-rct-app/README.md

 # create-aella-app

-Create a react-powered app with unique setup
-This comes with React-Query, Chakra-UI and Authentication flow all setup
+Create a react-powered app with unique setup, comes with React-Query, Chakra-UI and Authentication flow all setup.

 ```bash
 yarn create rct-app <project-name>